 A weekend in Pacchanta: A remote town in Cusco

-Sometimes, when you’re doing volunteer work, especially in Cusco, you think you might not have time for everything, but you do!
+Sometimes, when you’re doing volunteer work or and internship, especially in a place like Cusco, you think you might not have time for everything, but you do!

 There are a lot of popular places you can visit while in Cusco, such as the Salt Mines of Maras, the Sacred Valley, Rainbown Mountain, and many more.
-But if you’re a volunteer that’s looking for a more real experience in a remote community, then this is the place.
+But if you’re a volunteer that’s looking for a more authentic experience in a remote Andean community, then this is the place.

 Do you want to know how to get there?
 Keep reading!